mkotsovoulou/ods6001a/labs/lab1/README.md

 # Python Lab 1: Variables and Types

-Recall that Python supports multiple "types," among them strings and integers.
-Suffice it to say the type of a variable matters!
+Recall that Python supports multiple "data types" among them strings and integers.
+Is important to say the data type of a variable matters!

 Consider the program in `lab1.py` in the text editor at top-right.
 At first glance, it looks like it